autorope/donkeydocs/docs/guide/create_application.md

 ## Create Donkeycar from Template

-Create a set of files to control your Donkey with this command:
+Create a set of files to control your Donkey with the [createcar](/utility/donkey/#create-car) command:

 ```bash
 donkey createcar --path ~/mycar
 ```

-That creates a car using the default deep learning template.
-You can also create a car the uses the gps path follow template;
+That creates a car using the default [deep learning template](/guide/deep_learning/train_autopilot/).
+You can also create a car that uses the [gps path follow template](/guide/path_follow/path_follow/);

 ```bash
 donkey createcar --template=path_follow --path ~/mycar
 ```

-You can also create a car the uses the computer vision template;
+You can also create a car that uses the [computer vision template](/guide/computer_vision/computer_vision/);

 ```bash
 donkey createcar --template=cv_control --path ~/mycar
 ```

->> `mycar` is not a special name; you can name your car folder anything you want.
+> `mycar` is not a special name; you can name your car folder anything you want.
+See the [createcar](/utility/donkey/#create-car) documentation for more details.

-See also more information on [createcar.](/utility/donkey/#create-car)

 ## Configure Options